mindaras/round-robin-slack-name-rotator/README.md

-# Round robin responsible person rotator
+# Round robin Slack name rotator

 A job that selects a responsible person every two weeks from the configured list in round robin fashion and posts a message to the Slack channel announcing the name.